bluealloy/revm/documentation/src/crates/revm/evm_impl.md

 This function handles the execution of precompiled contracts.
 These are a special set of contracts that are part of the Ethereum protocol and implemented in native code for efficiency.

 - `gas`: A `Gas` instance representing the amount of gas available for execution.
-- `contract`: The address of the precompiled contract in the form of a `B160` instance.
+- `contract`: The address of the precompiled contract in the form of a `Address` instance.
 - `input_data`: The input data for the contract as a `Bytes` instance.

 The function returns a tuple containing the result of the contract execution, the remaining gas, and any output data as a `Bytes` instance.